Safety Not Surveillance

 The coalition was established in June 2024 in response to the expansion of novel technologies being used in policing and at the border without clear legal grounds.
 These technologies amplify inequalities in society, with racialised and migrant communities disproportionately impacted.

-An end to ‘predictive’ policing systems and for regulation which protects people’s rights and safeguards against the harms of all other tech/AI uses in policing and immigration settings.
+Safety Not Surveillance campaigns for an end to ‘predictive’ policing systems and for regulation which protects people’s rights and safeguards against the harms of all other tech/AI uses in policing and immigration settings.

-Banning ‘Predictive Policing’
+JOIN THE CAMPAIGNBanning ‘Predictive Policing’

 The Safety Not Surveillance coalition have called on the Home Secretary to introduce safeguards against the harms of AI systems in policing, including an outright ban on predictive policing and biometric surveillance systems.